dustinkredmond/ClipBoardPlusPlus/README.md

 **If you're on a 64-bit Linux, we also include a compiled jar in `./installer` for your convenience.**

 **If you're on MacOS, sorry, I'm not maintaining another build.
-Just build from source.**
+Just build from source, or try to run the JAR file directly, there shouldn't be any issues.**

 #### Screenshots
 ![screenshot1](./img/ClipBoard++(1).png)